The number of small and medium-sized businesses in the UK has reached record levels, according to new government figures.

 The government observed that the new record for private sector businesses can be attributed to the 102,000 businesses over the last 12 months.

-Reflecting on the figures, business secretary Vince Cable said that they should act as reminder to those Brits who are currently deciding whether to launch their own firm.
+Reflecting on the figures, Business Secretary Vince Cable said that they should act as a reminder to those Brits who are currently deciding whether to launch their own firm.

-The optimistic outlook has been reflected by Matt Hancock, the enterprise minister, who observed that the broader economy is on the road to recovery and this is having a welcome impact on the country’s business community.
+The optimistic outlook has been reflected by Matt Hancock, the Minister of State for Business, Enterprise and Energy, who observed that the broader economy is on the road to recovery and this is having a welcome impact on the country’s business community.

-“There is much more to do, not least to make it easier to employ people and create jobs, like with the new £2,000 Employment Allowance that from April will cut tax on jobs in every company, large and small.”
+“There is much more to do, not least to make it easier to employ people and create jobs, like with the new £2,000 Employment Allowance that from April will cut tax on jobs in every company, large and small,” he added.

 The government, for its part, has introduced or is set to introduce a number of new measures as a means of stimulating activity among the UK’s small business community.